-This Title I School-Parent Compact has been jointly developed with parents and outlines how parents, the entire school staff, and students will share the responsibility for improved student academic achievement and the means by which the school and parents will build and develop a partnership to help children achieve the State's high academic standards.
+This Title 1 School-Parent Compact has been jointly developed with parents and outlines how parents, the entire school staff, and students will share the responsibility for improved student academic achievement and the means by which the school and parents will mild and develop a partnership to help children achieve the State's high academic standards.
 At the annual parent-teacher conferences, the compact shall be discussed as it relates to the individual child's achievement.

-Teacher:
+Administrator/Teacher:

 It is important that students achieve.
-I agree to do the following:
+We will: